A guide to hiking Ella Rock by yourself, including detailed directions, a downloadable route map, a video and a list of essential tips

 Ella in Sri Lanka is beautiful, they said.
 ‘The closest thing to an English country village’ and the perfect place to slow down, we’d read.

 I dolefully thought of this when darting across the thundering traffic to dodge yet another taxi driver insisting on taking me somewhere I didn’t want to go.
 The main street, stacked with milkshake huts and charm-free cafes, is a loud and roiling stretch of conveniences set up for the tourist alone.

 Only in leaving the village and literally heading for the hills will you see the Ella of the guidebooks: grand and expansive vistas that plummet and soar as far as the eye can fly.

-Nowhere are they more impressive than at the summit of Ella Rock, a dramatic peak approximately 5km from town.
-Hiking Ella Rock is fun, confusing, taxing, rewarding.
+Nowhere are they more impressive than at the summit of Ella Rock, a dramatic peak approximately 5km from the town.
+Hiking Ella Rock is fun, confusing, taxing and rewarding.
 Here’s how to hike it without the help of a guide.

 Start: Ella railway station

 Finish: Ella railway station

 Distance: 10km round trip (approx.)

 Time: 3hr round trip (approx.) – with an extra hour for viewing at the top